jeff-adkisson/swe-3313-fall-2025/project/README.md

    - G. Database Seed Data

+   - H. Authentication and Authorization Plan

-   - H. Coding Style Guide
+   - I. Coding Style Guide

-   - G. Technical Design Presentation
+   - Technical Design Presentation

 Here is a screenshot from a prior semester (this does not exactly your project):
 ![image-20251111155043579](README.assets/image-20251111155043579.png)